Climate Change and the Future of Boston

 Climate Change and the Future of Boston cover

-A must-read book in this generation of many climate-change issues.
+A must-read book as cities are struggling with generational decisions about climate change.
 This book is an in-depth analysis of the climate impacts facing Boston and the city’s efforts to mitigate and adapt to a changing climate.

 An in-depth analysis of the climate impacts facing Boston and the city’s efforts to mitigate and adapt to a changing climate.